nakakq/AudioPitchEstimatorForUnity/README.md

 # Audio Pitch Estimator for Unity

-A simple C# script to estimate the **fundamental frequency** from AudioSource.
+A simple C# script to estimate **fundamental frequency** from Unity's AudioSource component.

-This script doesn't require any external dependencies.
-Just copy [AudioPitchEstimator.cs](./Assets/AudioPitchEstimator.cs) on your Asset directory.
+Just copy [AudioPitchEstimator.cs](./Assets/AudioPitchEstimator.cs) to your Asset directory.
+This script doesn't require any external dependencies except for built-in Unity components.

+Originally I made it for speech and singing, but it may be applied to some single-note instrument sounds (e.g. guitar tuner).

 ## Demo